wurstscript/WurstScript/manual.md

 But typecasting is also necessary when using subtyping, in order to down- and upcast instances.
 In order to typecast, you use the keyword _castTo_

 _Note_: You should avoid castTo whenever possible.
-Casts are noch checked at runtime so they can go horribly wrong.
+Casts are not checked at runtime so they can go horribly wrong.
 Casts can be avoided by using high level libraries and object oriented programming.

 ### Examples